kevcodez/kevcodez-blog/docs/posts/2020-02-02-s3-maven-repository-gradle/README.md

 At our company, we are currently setting up a new infrastructure.
 On our of big goals is to get rid of every self-managed instance.

-We already have dockerized application and use [ECS](https://aws.amazon.com/ecs/).
+We already have dockerized applications and use [ECS](https://aws.amazon.com/ecs/).
 Application Docker images are stored in [Amazons Elastic Container Registry](https://aws.amazon.com/ecr).

 Our services share a few libraries that are published to a Maven repository.